law-judicial-estoppel | estoppel | equitable estoppel | quasi-estoppel | | estoppel | admission | deemed

 easement did not exist, it is not equitable to allow the Pedens to seek damages for "failing to disclose an

-is not that South Texas and Lawton failed to disclose an existing right-of-way easement, but that South Texas
+position is not that South Texas and Lawton failed to disclose an existing right-of-way easement, but that

-and Lawton negligently identified the easement as a utility easement, which would affect whether the plans
+South Texas and Lawton negligently identified the easement as a utility easement, which would affect

-complied with City ordinances.
-The Pedens assert that if the easement had been properly identified, they could
+whether the plans complied with City ordinances.
+The Pedens assert that if the easement had been properly

-have avoided the suspension of their building permits and the ensuing litigation and avoided incurring
+identified, they could have avoided the suspension of their building permits and the ensuing litigation and

-hundreds of thousands of dollars in legal fees.
-Because the Pedens' positions in the two proceedings are not
+avoided incurring hundreds of thousands of dollars in legal fees.
+Because the Pedens' positions in the two

 Peden v.
 South Texas Surveying Assoc., Inc. (Tex.App.- Houston [1st Dist] Sep.
 10, 2009)(Alcala)